kj-9/clias/README.md

   Turn shell script into cli command

 Options:
-  --version  Show the version and exit.
+  -d, --dryrun  dry run mode, only show the rendered command --version     Show the version and exit.
   --help        Show this message and exit.

 Commands:
   info  Show the clier config file path to be loaded